-- Armen Karamanian (Penn School of Medicine Ph.D.
-Candidate)
+- Armen Karamanian, 2009 Penn School of Medicine Ph.D.
+Candidate

 And the Winner Is…

-At Wharton School’s annual Venture Finals NIR Diagnostics took home the Michelson Grand Prize of $20,000 cash with an additional $10,000 worth of legal and accounting services.
+In 2009, NIR Diagnostic was given the Michelson Grand Prizeand accompying $20,000 cash prize with an additional $10,000 worth of legal and accounting services at the 2009 Wharton Business Plan Competition.
 In addition, an audience of hundreds listened to brief elevator pitches from all finalists and chose NIR as the winner of the $3,000 People’s Choice Award.

 NIR’s advisors range from the 2001 Wharton BPC grand prize winner to the Chief of Vascular Surgery of Drexel University’s College of Medicine.
 Also on the team is a past Wharton BPC finalist who was selected to the Wharton Venture Initiation Program, Wharton’s educational incubator.

-- Fred Wilson, WG’87, Partner at Union Square Ventures.
+- Fred Wilson, WG’87, Partner at Union Square Venture.

 - NIR Diagnostics wins Wharton Business Plan Competition [2009-05-05; Penn Current, Office of University of Pennsylvania]